bakpakin/Fennel/setup.md

 **Note 1**: Ahead-of-time compilation is also useful if what you are working with requires optimal startup time.
-"Fennel compiles fast, but not as fast as not having to compile" -- jaawerth
+"Fennel compiles fast, but not as fast as not having to compile." -- jaawerth

 **Note 2**: It's recommended you include the `fennel` script in your repository to get consistent results rather than relying on an